top of page

 Gamma-ray Bursts

 Gamma-ray Bursts (GRBs) are bright flashes of gamma-rays detected by space satellites.
 My main interest is in short GRBs, which have a duration less than 2 seconds.
 These bursts are caused by the coalescence and cataclysmic merger of a system of two neutron stars.
 Their merger sites represent a main channel for the production of heavy elements in the Universe.
+These elements are formed through the r-process by the rapid decompression of neutron rich ejecta.
+The observational signature of this ejecta is known as a kilonova.

 GW170817cloudc-2.jpg